MaxWadey/cakeshop_td/README.md

-Hey this is the pages for our soecialcakes for you to see.
+Hey this is the pages for our specialcakes for you to see.